 On the other hand, there is immediate access to an infinite array of misery-supporting commentaries and content.
 We can share our misery with others very personally through apps or sites we favor, or we can simply tune in to those media stars who stir up fear and misery in our hearts.
 There is a wide range of options.

 The point is this: Misery wants to be fed.
 We must do something about this if we want to change where and how we find happiness in our lives.

 Confronting the Mythology that Binds

 Myth 1.
 Complaining Is Sharing, And That Is Useful

 The tendency is to complain about our lives, our neighbors, our boss, or even the kids and seek out a compassionate ear.
 We feel that we want to share, and yet we ‘share’ the same or similar stories over and over.

 Truth: Every complaint makes us a victim.
 We never find happiness at that moment.

-Instead, make a commitment today to end all your complaints.
+Instead, commit today to end all your complaints.
 Yes, all of them.
 Take this seriously, and just do it for a week.
 No complaints about your body, your sleep, your kids, your spouse, your job…everything.
 The magic is now in play, as this opens the door for real change.
 Your attention can leave the past and return to this moment.